Andrew0000/Universal-Cache/README.md

 Some functions:
 ✔️ Share ongoing request(s) by parameters as key.
 ✔️ Cache results of every request (in-memory / custom cache).
-✔️ Provide convinient function to get cached or request new data based on passed arguments.
+✔️ Provide convenient function to get cached or request new data based on passed arguments.

 The real-life reason and inspiration is to reduce network workload in big applications with a lot of independent components which may use same API-endpoints at the nearly same time.